ciena/turnbuckle/README.md

 ### Scheduler

-This project provides and extensions to the scheduler to account for the constraint policies.
+This project provides an extension to the scheduler to account for the constraint policies.
 This may [optionally] include interaction with external capabilities to modify physical infrastructure on which the platform is run and / or by which components on the platform communicate.